bait509-ubc/BAIT509/assessments/final_project/final.md

 I'll leave it up to your group to come up with a hypothetical business question.
 It doesn't have to be strictly business related, as long as it's some big-picture question.

 Below is an example problem setup, using the river flow data.
+Feel free to use it as your project setup.

 ### Flood Forecasting